-As the Germans say “I can’t see the forrest from all the trees”.
+As the Germans say “I can’t see the forest from all the trees”.

 Sometimes, the simplest things are those right in front of use and we can’t even see them.